halapenyoharry/finderz/README.md

 ## Why Finderz?

 The 'z' means we're not trying to be perfect - we're trying to be *useful*.
-This is a filesystem manager built for the reality of mixed Mac/Linux studios where you need both platforms to play nice together.
+This is a filesystem manager built for the reality of mixed environments where ALL metadata matters - whether it's from Macs, cameras, AI tools, or any other source.

 ### The Philosophy